clearlinux/clear-linux-documentation/source/clear-linux/reference/how-to-clear-overview.rst

 How to Clear training overview
 ##############################

-The existing Linux\* ecosystem causes user challenges due to long intervals between :abbr:`OS (operating system)` updates, which leads to large update downloads.
-Users are also frustrated when managing complicated component dependencies. |CLOSIA| solves these problems by:
+The existing Linux\* ecosystem can be challenging to users because of long intervals between :abbr:`OS (operating system)` updates, which leads to large update downloads.
+Users can also be frustrated when managing complicated component dependencies. |CLOSIA| solves these problems by:

 *	Allowing you to update frequently, even multiple times per day
 *	Preventing you from combining incompatible components